How to Forecast Generative AI API Costs Before You Launch an AI Feature

 Caps and free use

-For how access mode shapes when that pre-paid usage shows up in the funnel, see Free Trial vs Freemium.
+For how access mode shapes when that usage hits the funnel, see Free Trial vs Freemium.

 Margin and burn